byronsanchez/hackBytes.io/README.md

 To remove material that is copyrighted by me, run the following command from the root of the project directory:

-    rake nuke
+    bundle exec rake nuke

+## Configuration

+hackbytes.com uses several tools that provide a lot of flexibility and ease when it comes to managing and maintaining the website.

+Be aware of the following configurations:

+  - \_config.yml - The main Jekyll configuration file.

+    - hackbytes.com treats this file as the "global" configuration file.
+All settings defined in this file are available to every maintenance script via the @config instance variable; thus, capistrano files, rake files, and ruby support files have access to this data.

+  - config.rb - The Compass configuration file for the scss compiler.

+  - config/ - The Capistrano configuration directory.

 ## Usage

 The following is a list of all available commands for managing the website.
-Execute whichever you may need.

 To build the website:

-    rake build
+    bundle exec rake build

-To build and run both the application and all tests:
+To build and run both the website and all tests:

-    rake test
+    bundle exec rake test

 To build the tests without running them:

-    rake build-tests
+    bundle exec rake build-tests

 To run the tests without building them (this assumes you have previously built them):

-    rake run-tests
+    bundle exec rake run-tests

 To clean all built files:

-    rake clean
+    bundle exec rake clean

+To deploy the website to the server:

+    bundle exec rake deploy

+## Comments

+The comments database is created upon submission of the first comment.
+The following is a list of all available commands for managing comments once the database is created.

+To pull the comments database from the server:

+    bundle exec rake comments-pull

+To display a list of all comments along with their ids:

+    bundle exec rake comments-list

+To publish a comment:

+    bundle exec rake comments-publish[id]

+To unpublish a comment:

+    bundle exec rake comments-unpublish[id]

+To delete a comment:

+    bundle exec rake comments-delete[id]

+To push the modified database back to the server:

+    bundle exec rake comments-push

 ## Copyright / License